anushkrishnav/Issue-Watcher/.github/ISSUE_TEMPLATE/documentation.md

 ---
-name: 🐛 Bug Report
+name: 📚 Documentation
-about: Submit a bug report to help us improve
+about: Report an issue related to documentation
-labels: "bug"
+labels: "documentation"
 ---

-## 🐛 Bug Report
+## 📚 Documentation

-(A clear and concise description of what the bug is.)
+(A clear and concise description of what the issue is.)

-### Have you read the [Contributing Guidelines on Pull Requests](https://github.com/TesseractCoding/NeoAlgo/blob/master/CONTRIBUTING.md#reporting-new-issues)?
+### Have you read the [Contributing Guidelines on Pull Requests]()?

 (Write your answer here.)